sginsbur06/gnsTrade/README.md

 # About **Reviewer**

 **Reviewer** is an independent smart contract security researcher who specializes in smart contract audits.
+He has experience on every part of the blockchain technology stack, including but not limited to protocol design and smart contracts.

 # About **EMP Fusion**